vrchatapi/vrchatapi-rust/docs/GroupsApi.md

 > models::Success initiate_or_accept_group_transfer(group_id, transfer_group_request)
 Initiate or Accept Group Transfer

 To initiate, must be logged in as the current owner and specify the transferTargetId in the body.
-To accept, must be logged in as the user targetted by a pending transfer, no body is required.
+To accept, must be logged in as the user targeted by a pending transfer, no body is required.

 ### Parameters